-Objectives Related Conditions/ Standards Minimum Content Ecology Management Plan The objective of the Ecology Management Plan is to address the potential adverse effects of the Ō2NL Project, including construction activities, on ecology and indigenous biological diversity values, including by achieving the standards, outcomes and performance targets in the relevant conditions of these resource consents.
-RTE1, RTE2, RTE3, RTE4, RTE5, RTE6, RTE7, RTE8, REM1, REM4, REM5, REM6, REM7, REM8, REM9, REM11, REM12, REM13, REM19, and RWB3 The Ecology Management Plan must include, but not be limited to: a) the identification of key personnel, including their roles and responsibilities_including their specialist expertise and experience in respect of those roles and responsibilities; b) a summary of the ecology and indigenous biodiversity values of the site and immediate surrounds Project Area and the potential adverse effects of the Project on these values; c) a summary of the approaches taken to the management of adverse effects on ecology and indigenous biodiversity values; d) site staff induction procedures in respect of ecology, including measures to prevent the introduction of pest plants and pest animals; d) a description of consultation undertaken with the Project lwi Partners and the Department of Conservation, including details of how the Ecology Management Plan responds to matters raised during consultation; e) approaches to the management of vegetation clearance through: i. vegetation clearance protocols that include demarcation, timing of clearance; and supervision requirements; ii, setbacks for the storage of sawdust, chip or mulch near water bodies; ii. procedures and timing for the direct transfer of raupō reedland, indigenous fernland (weltand), and rautahi sedgeland; iii. opportunities for the salvage and reuse of plant material and soils; f) vegetation type, planting descriptions, outcomes and methods for establishments including: i. a planting guide that sets out: A. the source of plants from the rohe or relevant ecological districts, including a propagation guide or, where this is not possible, a process to confirm alternative sources with the Project lwi Partners and the Regional Council; B. plant specifications;
+Objectives Related Conditions/ Standards Minimum Content Ecology Management Plan The objective of the Ecology Management Plan is to address the potential adverse effects of the Ō2NL Project, including construction activities, on ecology and indigenous biological diversity values, including by achieving the standards in the relevant conditions of these resource consents.
+RTE1, RTE2, RTE3, RTE4, RTE5, RTE6, RTE7, REM1, REM4, REM5, REM6, REM7, REM8, REM9, REM11, REM12, REM13, REM19 The Ecology Management Plan must include, but not be limited to: a) the identification of key personnel, including their roles and responsibilities; b) a summary of the ecology and indigenous biodiversity values of the Project Area and the potential adverse effects of the Project on these values; c) a summary of the approaches taken to the management of adverse effects on ecology and indigenous biodiversity values; d) site staff induction procedures in respect of ecology, including measures to prevent the introduction of pest plants and pest animals; d) a description of consultation undertaken with the Project lwi Partners and the Department of Conservation, including details of how the Ecology Management Plan responds to matters raised during consultation; e) approaches to the management of vegetation clearance through: i. vegetation clearance protocols that include demarcation, timing of clearance; and supervision requirements; ii, setbacks for the storage of sawdust, chip or mulch near water bodies; ii. procedures and timing for the direct transfer of raupō reedland, indigenous fernland (weltand), and rautahi sedgeland; iii. opportunities for the salvage and reuse of plant material and soils; f) vegetation type, planting descriptions, outcomes and methods for establishments including: i. a planting guide that sets out: A. the source of plants from the rohe or relevant ecological districts, including a propagation guide or, where this is not possible, a process to confirm alternative sources with the Project lwi Partners and the Regional Council;